axelpale/openmoji-spritemap-generator/README.md

 The configuration object `config` can take following options.

 - emojis: An array of emoji objects originating from openmoji.json.
+The order defines the order in the output.
 - name: A string.
 An unique name for this emoji set.
 Affects html classes and console output.
 - emojiDir: A directory path to emoji images, downloaded from OpenMoji.
 - targetImagePath: A file path where to save the spritemap image.